getodk/docs/odk1-src/form-logic.rst

   Support for :ref:`dynamic defaults <dynamic-defaults>` was added in Collect v1.24.0.
 Form conversion requires XLSForm Online ≥ v2.0.0 or pyxform ≥ v1.0.0.

-If you put an expression in the :th:`default` column for a question, that expression will be evaluated once when an instance of a form definition is first opened.
+If you put an expression in the :th:`default` column for a question, that expression will be evaluated once when a record is first created from a blank form definition.
 This allows you to use values from outside the form like the current date or the :ref:`server username <metadata>`.

 .. rubric:: XLSForm to set the current date as default